New Hampshire Army National Guard: History

 In 1995 the New Hampshire Army National Guard deployed to Bosnia to support Operation Joint Endeavor.
 In 1999 they deployed to the Central American republic of Honduras.

 From 2004 to 2005, the 744 T.C. ran missions out of LSA Anaconda, Balad, Iraq, during the Iraq War.
 Sergeant Jeremiah Holmes was killed in action caused by a powerful enemy improvised explosive device (IED) on a bridge, south of LSA Anaconda in Habbiniyah, Anbar Province, Iraq on March 29, 2004.
 Captain Mary Bergner was the 744 T.C.
 Commander.
 The 2nd Battalion 197th Artillery deployed in 2004–2005 to Iraq, serving as an MP unit, in the cities of Tikrit, Mosul, and Baqubah.
 SPC Allan J. Burgess was killed in action by a large VBIED (Vehicle Born Improvised Explosive Device) in the city of Mosul on October 15, 2004.

 The newly formed 237th MP CO deployed roughly 40 soldiers from 2007 to 2008 where they augment the NC 1159th MP CO in mentoring the Iraqi Police.
 Sergeant David Stelmat was killed in action along with four members of the NC national guard (in separate incidents).
 The 197th Field Artillery (FA) Brigade was ordered again into active Federal service on September 11, 2010, at Manchester.
 This time, they were deployed in Kuwait for Operation New Dawn.
 They were released from active Federal service October 15, 2011 and reverted to state control.
 During the 2010-2011 Kuwait Deployment for the 197 Fires Brigade (FIB) Chain of command was Commander- Colonel (Col) Peter Corey, Deputy Commander- Lieutenant Colonel (LTC) Mark W. Leahey, Executive Officer (XO)- LTC Daniel T. Wilson, and 197 FIB Command Sergeant Major (CSM) was CSM Thomas Considine.
-The New Hampshire units involved were Headquarters and Headquarters Battery (HHB), 3-197thFA, 3643rd, and 372nd Signal.
+The New Hampshire units involved were Headquarters and Headquarters Battery (HHB), 3-197th FA, 3643rd BSB, and 372nd Signal Company.

 The 237th MP Co deployed to Afghanistan in 2013 in support of Operation Enduring Freedom.
 There they provided base security and customs support to multiple locations throughout the country.

-The 744th T.C. was later renamed the 744th F.S.C.
-(Forward Support Company), and its garrison is located in Hillsborough, New Hampshire.
+The 744th T.C. was later renamed the 744th Forward Support Company (FSC), and its garrison is located in Hillsborough, New Hampshire.